About

 The third string to my bow is academic and literary translation.
 While still a student in London in the noughties, I got to proofread translations from Greek to English and vice versa, including of books by such names as Harold Pinter and Soti Triantafyllou.
 I was lucky enough to meet and work with Sarah Maguire at the Poetry Translation Centre, attending translation workshops that I still remember vividly.
 I currently translate poetry, fiction and hybrid forms of creative writing, as well as academic research papers and articles, especially from the Humanities, Social Sciences, Music and Medicine.
 I grew up bilingual, so moving between Greek and English comes naturally to me, and in the past 5 years I have also acquired enough Italian to be able to add that to the mix.
 My approach to translation favours clarity of expression, pragmatics and musicality over a strictly literal rendering of meaning.

 This website is really an attempt to unify these three ‘roles’ into one coherent entity.
-It’s been a bit of a struggle in the past, especially since my personality naturally tends towards fragmentation and separation.
-I guess I now feel it more as a themed triptych, or a triple spiral, with each part feeding into the whole and complimenting the other two.
+It’s been a bit of a struggle in the past, especially since I naturally tend towards fragmentation and separation, much as the spirit of the age.
+However, I feel this now more as a themed triptych, or a triple spiral, with each part feeding into the whole and complimenting the other two.